 Clock Ticking For Investors As Fresh Buy-To-Let Mortgage Rules Loom

-Property investors currently in the process of tying up new mortgage deals face the prospect of a busy summer ahead of fresh lending rules set to come into force this September.
+Property investors currently in the process of tying up new mortgage deals face the prospect of a busy summer ahead of fresh buy to let mortgage rules set to come into force this September.

 In an effort to more tightly monitor lending in the UK property sector, the Prudential Regulation Authority (the UK’s financial services regulatory body) is set to force lenders to change the way they provide funds to landlords.